-- 1. Traditional Route Fulfill 120 credits in four years.
-(130 credits beginning with the Class of 2021) - 2.
-Traditional Route, Early Graduation Option Fulfill the traditional 120-credit graduation requirement in three years rather than four. - 3.
+- 1. Traditional Route Fulfill 130 credits in four years. - 2.
+Traditional Route, Early Graduation Option Fulfill the traditional 130-credit graduation requirement in three years rather than four. - 3.
 Traditional Route, Early Departure Option Withdraw from high school early if accepted into college without a high school diploma.
-Students could then apply college credits back in order to fulfill the traditional 120-credit requirement.
-The diploma would be awarded after official transcripts from the college are received and verified by the Director of School Counseling and Principal, if certification is required. - 4.
-Option ii Students have the opportunity to fulfill the 120-credit requirement for graduation through the Option ii process.
+Students could then apply college credits back in order to fulfill the traditional 130-credit requirement.
+The diploma would be awarded after official transcripts from the college are received and verified by the Coordinator of School Counseling and Principal, if certification is required. - 4.
+Option ii Students have the opportunity to fulfill the 130-credit requirement for graduation through the Option ii process.
 The January 2004 amendment to NJAC 6A:8-5.1(a)1 clarifies that the Board of Education, in developing their graduation requirements, may use a combination of options rather than limiting themselves to only one.
 Under Option ii, the Board of Education may utilize performance or competency assessment to approve student completion of programs aimed at meeting or exceeding the Core Curriculum Content Standards at the secondary level, including those occurring all or in part prior to a student's high school enrollment.
 Activities and programs developed in accordance with Option ii shall include appropriate assessments that ensure student achievements meet or exceed the Core Curriculum Content Standards.